Jordan vs. Bird: One on One

-Jordan vs. Bird: One on One is a 1988 basketball video game developed by Electronic Arts.
-It was released for the Commodore 64, DOS, Game Boy, Sega Genesis, NES.
-It was also available as a Tiger Handheld Electronic Game.
-It is the sequel to One on One: Dr. J vs. Larry Bird.
+Jordan vs. Bird: One on One is a basketball video game developed by Electronic Arts as the sequel to One on One: Dr. J vs. Larry Bird from 1983.
+Jordan vs. Bird was initially published in 1988 for the Commodore 64 and MS-DOS, then versions were released for the Game Boy, Genesis, and Nintendo Entertainment System.
+The NES port was done by Rare and published by the Milton Bradley Company.
+There is also a handheld electronic game from Tiger Electronics.

 Gameplay

 Michael Jordan of the Chicago Bulls and Larry Bird of the Boston Celtics are the only two players in the game, which allows the player to participate in a one-on-one basketball game, as either Bird or Jordan.
-Mini-games include a slam dunk contest (utilizing Jordan) and a three-point contest (utilizing Bird).
+Minigames include a slam dunk contest for Jordan and a three-point contest for Bird.

 Reception

 Mega placed the game at #7 in their list of the "10 Worst Mega Drive Games of All Time".
-Mean Machines magazine gave the game an overall score of 40 out of 100, faulting all aspects of the game other than sound and presentation while concluding that the game is "A substandard sports simulation that won't even appeal to basketball fans."
+Mean Machines magazine gave the game an overall score of 40 out of 100, faulting all aspects of the game other than sound and presentation while concluding that the game is "a substandard sports simulation that won't even appeal to basketball fans".